He Jiankui affair: Ethics of genome manipulation

 The consent form of the experiment titled "Informed Consent" also indicates dubious statements.
 The aim of the study was presented as "an AIDS vaccine development project", even though the study was not about vaccines.
 Present was technical jargon which would be incomprehensible to a layperson.
 One of the more peculiar statement is that if the participants decide to abort the experiment "in the first cycle of IVF until 28 days post-birth of the baby", they would have to "pay back all the costs that the project team has paid for you.
-If the payment is not received within 10 calendar days from the issuance of the notification of violation by the project team, another 100,000 RMB [over £11,000] of fine will be charged."
+If the payment is not received within 10 calendar days from the issuance of the notification of violation by the project team, another 100,000 RMB (about US$) of fine will be charged."
 This violates the voluntary nature of the participation.